 The objects of the Association shall be to:

-1. Acquire waters by rental or otherwise.
+- Acquire waters by Purchase, rental or otherwise.

-• Encourage and enhancing the sport of angling and the countryside.
+- Encourage and enhancing the sport of angling and the countryside.

 Any three members of the Committee shall have the power to call a meeting of the Committee.
-One hundred ordinary members of the Association shall have power to call a Special General Meeting by giving notice in writing not less than fourteen days before such meeting to the Secretary, with the object of calling it, and the Secretary shall give seven days’ notice to all members for all Special Meetings.
+One hundred ordinary members of the Association shall have power to call a Special General Meeting by giving notice in writing not less than fourteen days before such meeting to the Secretary, with the object of calling it, and the Secretary shall give a minimum of seven days’ notice to all members for all Special Meetings.

 C5.
 The duties of the Secretary shall be to maintain a register of members names and addresses, a waiting list (when necessary), a record of all meetings and discharge all other duties authorised by the Committee.